top of page

 3. Update Your Portal Profile

-Pro Tip: All instructions must be in your Time To Pet portal.
-We rely on it for every visit.
+Pro Tip: All instructions should be entered in your Time To Pet portal so nothing is missed during visits.

 What to Expect During the Visit